IntermediateTechnical SEO

 🛠️ Useful Tools for Subdomain Management

-- SEMrush – competitor analysis for subdomains.
+• SEMrush – for competitor analysis and tracking keyword performance of subdomains.

 📊 Quick Facts About Subdomains